List of tallest buildings in Montreal: 2000s–present

 High-rise development slowed down significantly in the 1990s, until the start of another construction boom in the late 2000s.
 The only building taller than 100 m (328) to appear between this period was the taller of the two-tower E-Commerce Place complex (Cité du commerce électronique, or CCE in French).
 Completed in 2003, it was part of a program from the Quebecois government to promote jobs in information technology, with the creation of the Cité du Multimédia neighbourhood.
 Construction of new high-rises had returned earnestly by the 2010s, with many residential and mixed-use buildings being built downtown, such as Altitude Montreal (2013), Tour Air Canada (2014), and Tom Condos (2018), densifying the existing skyline.

 In particular, a lot of new construction has occurred around the Bell Centre, expanding the core of the skyline southwest.
 This included the three-tower Tour des Canadiens complex, built between 2013 and 2021, and named after the Montreal Canadiens hockey team based at the Bell Centre; L'Avenue, a mixed-use skyscraper completed in 2020; and Deloitte Tower, the tallest office tower built in the city in the 2010s.
 Deloitte Tower was the city's first privately owned and financed commercial office tower to be built in more than 20 years.
 The building boom approached the maximum height allowed under the city's height restrictions by the 2020s, with four new skyscrapers reaching this limit.
-This includes the residential towers of Victoria sur le Parc, Maestria, and 1 Square Phillips, as well as the tallest office building built after the 1990s, Banque Nationale Headquarters.
+This includes the residential towers of Victoria sur le Parc, Maestria, 1 Square Phillips, and Skyla, as well as the tallest office building built after the 1990s, Banque Nationale Headquarters.
 The skyscraper became the new headquarters of the National Bank of Canada upon completion.
-All four skyscrapers were completed between 2024 and 2025; a fifth, Skyla, is topped out and expected to be complete in 2025.
+All five skyscrapers were completed between 2024 and 2025.